 According to the US Census Bureau, by size, CU is 192nd of 363 US metropolitan areas.
 Not a very distinguished position.
 Kind of like being a middle child.
 Nothing really special about us.
 We're not the biggest or the smallest.
 Neither first nor last.
 No one pays any attention...We're just not inherently special.
 Take note, however, we almost have a skyline.
 One of my clients looked at the view from my 5th floor office, including some of the new, taller apartment/retail buildings and asked humorously, "are we getting a skyline?"
 My response?
 "Almost."

 We don't have a Trader Joe's or a Whole Foods.
 No Container Store or Ikea.
 No H&M or Anthropologie.
 No Crate & Barrell or Pottery Barn.
 We do, however, have 3 Super Walmarts.
 Woo-hoo!
 Why not embrace our almost-ness?
 We can see it as a place of striving.
 A place where being the 190th largest city is just around the corner.
+It's not clear that CU will ever move into the realm of skylines and cityscapes but, hey, as a middle child, I like it just fine.

-The sketch is the view from my office.
+[The sketch is the view from my office.
 I did some work on it in Photoshop but I'm now having problems editing it -- the lettering is awful.
 Back to the Photoshop tutorial to learn how to work with layers!]